mezhanglei/react-easy-formrender/README.md

 - `renderItem`: function that provides custom render field item.
 - `onPropertiesChange`: `(newValue: ProertiesData) => void;` Callback function when `properties` is changed
 - `store`: The form class responsible for rendering.
 Created with `useFormRenderStore()`.
+- `uneval`: Do not execute string expressions in the form.

 ### FormFieldProps
 Used to describe a form field